-We service and repair a wide range of tractor air conditioning systems on farm for the Agricultural industry
+Mobile service and repair of tractor cab air conditioning systems on farm for the Agricultural industry

-Tractor Air Conditioning Mobile Service covering Shrewsbury, Oswestry, Whitchurch, Telford, Shropshire and Welshpool Mid Wales areas.
+Tractor Air Conditioning Mobile Service covers Shrewsbury, Oswestry, Whitchurch, Telford, Shropshire and Welshpool Mid Wales areas.

 Telephone 01743 884888 or mobile 07703 558610 www.autoelectrics.net